Get the newsletter.

 1. Preheat the oven to 350 degrees Fahrenheit.

-2. Bring salted water to a boil with a few slices of lemon.
+2. Boil the frozen artichoke hearts to thaw and season.
+Bring salted water to a boil with a few slices of lemon.
 Add the frozen artichoke hearts and cook for two minutes.
 Drain well.

-3. Nestle the artichokes in a single layer in a small casserole pan.
+3. Nestle the artichokes in a single layer in a small casserole pan with a little water.
 Drizzle with lemon juice and olive oil.

 4. Top with your seasoned breadcrumbs, cover, and bake.

-5. Uncover the casserole and cook for about 10 minutes more at 425 degrees, then serve.
+5. Uncover the casserole and bake for about 10 minutes more at 425 degrees to toast the breadcrumbs and evaporate excess liquid, then serve.

-Any lemony chicken dish would make a great main to accompany this Italian artichoke casserole recipe.
+This poached lemon chicken dish would make a great main to accompany this Italian artichoke casserole recipe.
 Lemon and artichoke go very well together, and are natural flavor complements.
+Classic roast chicken is another top choice.

 Italian Artichoke Casserole Wine Pairings